 R.L.
-Felipe Lobelo, MD, PhD, FAHA, is an associate professor in the Hubert Department of Global Health of Rollins School of Public Health at Emory University.
-Dr. Lobelo serves as director of graduate studies for the department and as faculty member and executive committee member of Emory's Nutrition and Health Sciences Doctoral Program.
-He is a member of the Cancer Prevention and Control Research Program at Winship Cancer Institute.
-He also serves program director for epidemiology, public health and preparedness, and senior consultant for population health research in the Department of Quality and Patient Safety at the Southeast Permanente Medical Group, Kaiser Permanente Georgia.
+Felipe Lobelo, MD, PhD, FAHA, is an associate professor in the Hubert Department of Global Health at the Rollins School of Public Health at Emory University.
+Dr. Lobelo serves as a faculty member and executive committee member of Emory’s Nutrition and Health Sciences Doctoral Program.
+He is a member of the Cancer Prevention and Control Research Program at Winship Cancer Institute and a core faculty member of the Emory Global Diabetes Research Center.
+He also serves as program director for epidemiology, public health and preparedness, and as a senior consultant for population health research in the Department of Quality and Patient Safety at the Southeast Permanente Medical Group, Kaiser Permanente Georgia.

-With more than two decades of experience in public health, epidemiology and preventive medicine, Dr. Lobelo has made significant contributions to the understanding and implementation of strategies for chronic disease prevention.
-His work focuses on lifestyle medicine and leading initiatives to improve population health.
+With more than two decades of experience in population health, health services research and value-based care, Dr. Lobelo has made significant contributions to the design and implementation of strategies for chronic disease prevention and control.
+His work focuses on translating evidence into real-world settings, building care models that close gaps and deliver measurable results at scale through lifestyle medicine, remote monitoring, patient-generated data and clinical-community linkages spanning primary, secondary and tertiary prevention of cancer and other chronic diseases.

 Education

-Dr. Lobelo earned his Medical Degree from Rosario University School of Medicine in Bogota, Colombia.
-He then completed his specialization in clinical Epidemiology (master's Equivalency) from Rosario University.
-He went on to earn his PhD in Exercise Science at the University of South Carolina.
-He also completed the Centers for Disease Control and Prevention Epidemic Intelligence Service (EIS) program serving as an EIS officer in the Division of Nutrition, Physical Activity and Obesity, National Center for Chronic Disease Prevention and Health Promotion.
+Dr. Lobelo earned his medical degree from Rosario University School of Medicine in Bogota, Colombia.
+He completed a specialization in clinical epidemiology and preventive medicine at the same institution, then earned his PhD in exercise science from the University of South Carolina Arnold School of Public Health.
+Dr. Lobelo also completed the Centers for Disease Control and Prevention Epidemic Intelligence Service (EIS) program, serving as an EIS officer in the Division of Nutrition, Physical Activity and Obesity within the National Center for Chronic Disease Prevention and Health Promotion..

 Titles & Roles